rsdoiel/antenna/archives/2025/planet_2025.19.md

 ---

-## A historic course correction: how the world’s shipping sector is setting sail for net zero
+## A historic course correction: How the world’s shipping sector is setting sail for net zero

-date: 2025-05-14, from: United Nations, Top Stories
+date: 2025-05-14, from: United Nations, Climate Change

 Long overlooked as a major contributor to global greenhouse gas emissions, the shipping industry is now at the forefront of a unique display of international cooperation.
 The shift signals that even the world’s largest transport sector can be steered toward climate accountability.